wpswings/track-orders-for-woocommerce/README.txt

 Through the integration with FedEx's live shipment tracking system, the WooCommerce order tracker plugin allows customers to track their packages in real time using the provided tracking code.

 #### 5) Replace Order Status Text With Icons:
-You can replace the order status text with relevant icons in the order details table, allowing customers to quickly grasp the status of their orders at a glance.
+You can replace the order status text with relevant icons in the order details table, allowing customers to grasp their orders' status at a glance.
+By utilizing icons that are associated with each specific order status, such as a checkmark for "completed" or a clock for "processing," the visual representation becomes more compelling and user-friendly.

 #### 6) Email Notifications for WooCommerce Order Status:
 Use the order tracking plugin to implement automated email notifications that are triggered whenever the WooCommerce order status is updated.
 Let customers receive timely updates on any changes or progress to their orders.